spack/spack/lib/spack/docs/getting_started.rst

 ^^^^^^^^^^^^^

 Spack has support for signing and verifying packages using GPG keys.
-A separate keyring is used for Spack, so any keys available in the user's home directory are not used.
+A separate key ring is used for Spack, so any keys available in the user's home directory are not used.

 ^^^^^^^^^^^^^^^^^^
 ``spack gpg init``
 ^^^^^^^^^^^^^^^^^^

-When Spack is first installed, its keyring is empty.
+When Spack is first installed, its key ring is empty.
 Keys stored in :file:`var/spack/gpg` are the default keys for a Spack installation.
 These keys may be imported by running ``spack gpg init``.
-This will import the default keys into the keyring as trusted keys.
+This will import the default keys into the key ring as trusted keys.

 ^^^^^^^^^^^^^
-Trusting keys
+Trusting Keys
 ^^^^^^^^^^^^^

-Additional keys may be added to the keyring using ``spack gpg trust <keyfile>``.
-Once a key is trusted, packages signed by the owner of they key may be installed.
+Additional keys may be added to the key ring using ``spack gpg trust <keyfile>``.
+Once a key is trusted, packages signed by the owner of the key may be installed.

 ^^^^^^^^^^^^^
-Creating keys
+Creating Keys
 ^^^^^^^^^^^^^

 You may also create your own key so that you may sign your own packages using ``spack gpg create <name> <email>``.
 By default, the key has no expiration, but it may be set with the ``--expires <date>`` flag (see the ``gnupg2`` documentation for accepted date formats).
-It is also recommended to add a comment as to the use of the key using the ``--comment <comment>`` flag.
+It is also recommended hat you add a comment on the use of the key using the ``--comment <comment>`` flag.
 The public half of the key can also be exported for sharing with others so that they may use packages you have signed using the ``--export <keyfile>`` flag.
 Secret keys may also be later exported using the